Classical Observables using Exponentiated Spin factors: Electromagnetic Scattering: KMOC Formalism in a nut-shell

 The KMOC formalism \cite{Kosower:2018adc,Cristofoli:2021vyo} is a framework that is used to compute classical observables from on-shell scattering amplitudes for large impact parameter scattering\footnote{The scattering setups in which the particles don't deviate from the initial trajectories very much are known as large impact parameter scattering.
 Naturally, the characteristic length scale is set by the impact parameter.
 Recently, in \cite{Cristofoli:2021vyo}, the formalism has been extended beyond this regime for incoming waves scattering off massive particles.}.
 The procedure to compute classical observables is as follows: we start with an initial coherent state, compute the change in the expectation value of a self-adjoint quantum mechanical operator, and then take an appropriate classical limit to obtain the classical result.
 The main feature of the formalism is that the classical limit is taken before evaluating the full amplitude because of which the computation becomes significantly simpler.
 Additionally, radiation reaction effects are naturally inbuilt within the framework.
 For a short sample of the results obtained with the formalism, we refer the reader to \cite{Bautista:2021llr,Elkhidir:2023dco,Bern:2021xze}.
 In this section, we shall highlight some of the features of the formalism relevant to us.

 We start by describing the initial state,

 where

-$\phi_{i}(p_{i})$s are the minimum uncertainty wave packets (in momentum space) and $\zeta_{i}$ are the coherent spin state wave function for the particles.
+$\phi_{i}(p_{i})$s are the minimum uncertainty wave packets (in momentum space) and $\zeta_{i}^{a_{i}}$ are the coherent spin state wave function for the particles with the little group indices for the particles being denoted by $a_{i}$.
 The wavepacket of the second particle is translated, with respect to the first particle's wavepacket, by a distance of $b$ - the impact parameter.
 Since the initial particles are described by coherent states we have

 where $\sigma_{i}^{2}$ is the variance and $m_{i}$s are the masses of the particles.
 Here the expectation value of the momentum operator is with respect to the initial state in eq.\eqref{ini}.

 The spin of a particle in quantum field theory is given by the expectation value of the Pauli-Lubanski vector \cite{Maybee:2019jus},